FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

 Pharmaceutical

-Bioreactor seals, autoclave door seals and CIP/SIP valve seals in drug manufacturing
+Bioreactor seals, autoclave door seals and CIP/SIP valve seals in drug manufacturing where EPDM or silicone are incompatible with aggressive cleaning agents.

 Food & Beverage